jparker/comparison/README.md

 view-friendly output, and a helper module for using the Presenter with the view.

-The `#compare` helper takes the two numbers to be compared and yields the Comparison presenter to a block.
+`#compare` helper takes the two numbers to be compared and yields the Comparison presenter to a block.

-The `#difference` method provides the absolute difference between the two numbers, literally `m - n`.
+`#difference` provides the absolute difference between the two numbers, literally `m - n`.

-The `#percentage` method provides the percentage difference between the two numbers.
-It uses `#number_to_percentage` under the hood, and passes options through.
+`#percentage` provides the percentage difference between the two numbers.
+Under the hood it uses `ActionView::Helpers::NumberHelper#number_to_percentage` to format the percentage.
+Options are passed through to that method.

-The `#arrow` method returns an HTML character entity for an arrow (up, down, or, for no change, an empty string).
+`#arrow` returns an HTML character entity for an arrow (up, down, or, for no change, an empty string).

 ```erb
 <%= compare m, n do |cmp| %>